BDE-Nantes/bdeapp/INSTALL.rst

 * ``DB_PASSWORD``: password to use to connect to the database.
 Defaults to ``bdeapp``.
 * ``DB_HOST``: database host.
 Defaults to ``localhost``
 * ``DB_PORT``: database port.
 Defaults to ``5432``.

-* ``SENTRY_DSN``: the DSN of the project in Sentry.
-If set, enabled Sentry SDK as logger and will send errors/logging to Sentry.
-If unset, Sentry SDK will be disabled.

 All settings for the project can be found in